BFCmath/bfcmath.github.io/_posts/2025-6-3-How-Large-Language-Model-Process-Comments.md

 Then there’s GitHub Copilot, which I use a lot when I’m coding.
 I noticed something different with it.
 If I put a regular comment like `# Please make this add two numbers`, it doesn’t seem to care—it’ll generate whatever it wants.
 But if I switch it up and write something in triple quotes, like `"""This function adds two numbers"""`, suddenly it listens!
 It’ll churn out a function that matches what I described.
 That threw me off at first—why does it care about one but not the other?
 It’s like it’s picky about how I talk to it.

 On the flip side, I’ve seen LLMs shine when they’re the ones writing code.
 Models like GPT, Grok, and Gemini—they’ll whip up a function and toss in comments without me even asking.
 Like, I’ll say “Write me a function to sort a list,” and they’ll come back with something clean, complete with lines like `# Sort the list in ascending order`.
 It’s pretty cool, honestly.
-It makes me think they do get comments, at least when they’re in the driver’s seat.
+It makes me think they do get comments, at least when they’re writing code.

 Now, I’ll be real—these are just my first impressions from playing around.
 Maybe I missed something, or maybe it depends on how I ask.
 But it’s got me curious enough to dig deeper.
 Why do some LLMs skip comments when I want an explanation, but then turn around and write them so naturally?
 That’s what I’m here to figure out, and it’s where we’ll head next.